-To be sure you are up to date on school matters such as required meetings, scholarship deadlines, registration and the like you are encouraged to read the bulletin boards outside the Department office.
+To be sure you are up to date on school matters such as required meetings, scholarship deadlines, registration, and the like, you are encouraged to read your CSU email frequently.
 Important information may include:

 - Notices from faculty or administrative offices

 - Notices re: employment opportunities

 - Field placement office notices

 - Special events

 - Class changes/room changes/etc.